 Even Toole’s closest friends were in the dark.
 Like everyone else on campus, they saw a bubbly straight-A student and accomplished athlete.

 “I didn’t want to burden anyone.
-I didn’t want anyone to have to bear that weight of something that I felt was only my job to fix,” Toole, now 28, told TODAY Health.
+I didn’t want anyone to have to bear that weight of something that I felt was only my job to fix,” Toole, now 29, told TODAY in 2021.
 “So I smiled and kept it to myself.
-I look back at pictures where I appear so happy and I remember the thoughts I was having at the time."
+I look back at pictures where I appear so happy, and I remember the thoughts I was having at the time."

-One night, Toole remembers feeling numb as she turned her phone to silent and was overcome by dark thoughts.
+Eight years ago, on Thanksgiving during her senior year, Toole switched her phone to silent mode and was overcome by dark thoughts.

-Toole remembers standing on the roof of a building, staring "transfixed" at the ground, when suddenly she had a vision of her parents, Suesie and Rick, reacting to the news of her suicide.
+Toole remembers suddenly having a vision of her parents, Suesie and Rick, reacting to the news of her suicide.
 The image hit her like a lightening bolt.

-According to the Anxiety and Depression Association of America, more than 2 million American adults live with OCD, a disorder characterized by recurring thoughts and behaviors or compulsions.
+According to the Anxiety and Depression Association of America, more than 2 million American adults live with OCD, characterized by recurring thoughts and behaviors or compulsions.

 To help manage her symptoms, Toole continues to see a therapist and she takes an antidepressant.